Yagiz2873/Walmart-Commerce-Data-Analysis/README.md

 Techniques that I've used:
   * Hierarchical Clustering
   * Multiple Regression
-  * Feature Engineerig / Data Enriching
+  * Feature Engineering / Data Enriching

 Languages and Tools that I've used
  * Microsoft Excel